rolling-scopes-school/tasks/tasks/angular/components-directives-pipes.md

 You can use any UI frameworks/libraries to simplify (facilitate) the creation of your markup.
 It's recommended to use Angular Material as it’s fully integrated with Angular.

 **[YouTube client.
 Main page](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/angular/main.jpg)**
-NB: Visual design and colour scheme of the app is by your taste - just all the necessary components should be created and usually better if they would be on their recommended places, though you can also follow one in one offered design.
+NB: Visual design and colour scheme of the app is by your taste and up to you - just all the necessary components should be created and usually better if they would be on their recommended places, though you can also follow one to one the offered design.

 #### Components structure